Liemeister/telegram-forwarding-bot/README.md

-Here’s your README with improved formatting and structure:

----

 # Telegram Forwarding Bot with Translation

 This bot forwards photos and videos from a source Telegram group to one or more target groups, translating captions into English (or another specified language) via Google Translate.
 Built with Python and Telethon, it supports media albums, handles rate limits, and excludes GIFs for efficient media sharing.